 After completing the course, you will earn a personalized certificate.
 You can display your certificate in the certification section of your LinkedIn profile, download it to print, or mention it in your résumé.

-During the course, you will apply what you are learning in a series of writing exercises.
+During the self-paced course, you will apply what you are learning in a series of writing exercises.
 These tasks are designed to reinforce what you are learning in that section of the course.
 Additionally, after submitting these writing exercises, you will receive detailed written feedback from your instructor.